Dynamic category menu highlighting for single posts

 • Add current-cat to the li tags of these categories (as posts could be assigned to more than one category)

-• Return the result of the above back to Wordpress so that it can continue generating the page to be viewed.
+• Return the result of the above back to WordPress so that it can continue generating the page to be viewed.

 The function